 A set of sliding double doors.
 These are flats painted to look like panel doors.
+This same method can be used to build elevator doors.

 This rear view of the doors show the flats hanging from wheeled trucks running on a T-track.

 Notice how wall flats are attached to the truss creating a frame around the doors.
-Since the doors are not supported be the wall flats, the walls won’t shake while the doors are opened and closed.
+Since the doors are not supported by the wall flats, the walls won’t shake while the doors are opened and closed.

 A close look reveals that the doors can’t pass by the 4×4 legs.
 Thus they can not fall off the end.